 - REB-101 Heat Treated Steel Rod End Bearings.

 - INF-USB3 Single Channel USB Interface Module with supplied software.

 - Test engineers place the harness to be tested on a dummy of known weight.

 - The loaded harness is attached to one end of a cable.
 Ideally this is the same type of cable used to attach the harness to the sports equipment or safety device.
-The other end of the cable is attached to the bottom of Model 1200 load cell fitting with a rod end bearing.
+The other end of the cable is attached to the bottom of 1200 Standard Precision LowProfile® Load Cell is fitted with a rod end bearing.

-- The top of the Model 1200 Load Cell attaches to the cross beam of a drop test apparatus, either directly or via another cable.
+- The top of the 1200 Standard Precision LowProfile® Load Cell attaches to the cross beam of a drop test apparatus, either directly or via another cable.

 - The loaded harness is winched to the top of the drop test apparatus, and then dropped.
 When the cable fully extends, the load cell measures initial and subsequent forces experienced as the loaded harness stops and bounces.

-- The load cell sends force measurement data to a laptop through an INF-USB2 connection.
+- The load cell sends force measurement data to a laptop through an INF-USB3 Interface Module.